n00b69/woa-betalm/guide/3-install.md

 ### Installing drivers
 - Unpack the driver archive, then open the `OfflineUpdater.cmd` file (if an error shows up, run `OfflineUpdaterFix.cmd` instead)
-- Also drag and drop the drivers folder into **WINBETALM** after the drivers have finished installing.
-This is important for later.

 > If it asks you to enter a letter, enter the drive letter of **WINBETALM** (which should be **X**), then press enter